Dukun: Fraud and assault

 Many dukun have been jailed for fraud and sexual assault in Indonesia.
 Sometimes, dukun have been killed in revenge attacks or by people thinking bad luck was caused by a dukun.

 1998 East Java ninja scare

-The 1998 East Java ninja scare was an outbreak of mass hysteria in East Java, Indonesia, in which the local population believed they were being targeted by sorcerers known as ninja, who were blamed for mysterious killings of religious leaders by assassins dressed in black.
+The 1998 East Java ninja scare was an outbreak of violence in East Java, Indonesia, in which the local population believed they were being targeted by sorcerers, and vigilantes killed people suspected of being sorcerers.
+People described the vigilantes as ninjas.
 As many as 150-300 “sorcerers” were killed between February and October, with the most deaths occurring between August and September.